TheFallenSpirit/ESDocs/docs/server/safety/index.md

 - **Blacklist:** A user will be blacklisted when they have severely violated the ES Terms of Use, Discord's policies, or is a danger to the BDSM community and doesn't fit into a flag.
-When a user is blacklisted, they will not be able to use Eternal Slave or any of it's services.
+When a user is blacklisted, they will not be use certain features on Eternal Slave, or the entirety of Eternal Slave.

 - **Flag:** An informal notice that a specific user has met a specific criteria or done something specific.
 Flags are purely informal and it's up to the servers to decide what punishments to issue users that have been flagged.